Officials: Deadly Pride parade crash appears unintentional

 Officials: Deadly Pride parade crash appears unintentionalNew

 FORT LAUDERDALE, Fla.
 (AP) — Officials say a driver unintentionally slammed into spectators at the start of a Pride parade in South Florida, killing one person and seriously injuring another.
 Saturday’s crash at the Wilton Manors Stonewall Pride Parade initially drew speculation that it was a hate crime directed at the gay community.
 However, Wilton Manors Vice Mayor Paul Rolli said Sunday that the early investigation shows it was an accident.
-The driver was taken into custody, but it was unclear whether he had been charged.
-Fort Lauderdale Police Detective Ali Adamson told reporters that authorities were investigating all possibilities from the collision.
+The 77-year-old driver was taken into custody, but police said no charges have been filed and the investigation is ongoing.